All Humans Are Welcome Here!

 New West vs. Old West

 I’ve been struggling with thoughts about conservationism, conservationism against the prevailing tide, and my tiny place in the thick of things, as well as a sore knee, since I got back from walking Utah in early June.
 Some reading, and going through my photos, is helping me finally collect my thoughts.
 I can’t remember where I was when a friend forwarded me a link from the Canyon County Zephyr, but I was definitely in Utah.
 I was probably in the backcountry still somehow indulging in LTE “connectivity,” but unable to read much because I was busy walking.
 But with a few clicks and paragraph licks, I distinctly gleaned a sense of being the outsider where I was.
-I looked up… continue reading
+I looked up from the phone and had lost my bearing, my confidence.
+I suddenly felt woefully ignorant of the vast soulful and continue reading…

 view of sagebrush forest and a deep canyon in the distance